cloudshark/pi-in-the-middle/README.md

 ## CloudShark API Token

-To upload captures into CloudShark using the [upload api method](

 An API token is required to upload captures and keylog files to CloudShark using the [upload api method](https://support.cloudshark.io/api/upload.html).